 makes recommendations to EDT on the list of journals (domestic and foreign) suitable for the publication requirements.

-(3) The Departmental Doctoral School (DI) Council meets when necessary but a minimum of 2 times each year.
+(3) The Departmental Doctoral School (DI) Council meets when necessary but at least once each year.
 It comprises a minimum of 7 council members who are senior members of the school.
 Its eligible members can be the senior members, program directors and supervisors of a Departmental Doctoral School (DI).
 The members are appointed and recalled by the University Doctoral Council (EDT).
 The chairman of the PhD Student Union (DÖK) or a representative delegated by the PhD Student Union (DÖK) participates in the work of the council of the Departmental Doctoral School (DI) and is entitled to vote only on matters of the agenda not concerning scientific issues and that of the PhD acquisition procedure.
 A quorum, that is, a valid majority is obtained if more than 50% of the members with voting rights are present.
-Minutes must be taken at each meeting which are forwarded electronically within 3 days subsequent to the meeting to the President of the University Doctoral Council (EDT) and to the members of the Departmental Doctoral School (DI) Council.
+Minutes must be taken at each meeting.
 It reaches decisions by way of secret ballot in case of personnel matters, and open voting with simple majority in all other cases.
 At a session with an open vote, in the event of a tied vote, the vote of the chairman shall be decisive.
 In votes pertaining to any issue, a secret ballot shall be initiated upon the application of a minimum 20% of DI members.

 (4) Changes in the composition of the Departmental Doctoral School (DI) Council, senior members and program directors as well as in the Departmental Doctoral School (DI) structure must be reported to the President of the University Doctoral Council (EDT).

 (5) At all times the Departmental Doctoral School (DI) must have a designated and approved contact person(s) (secretary, training coordinator) available for consultation with people interested in the activities of the Departmental Doctoral School (DI).
-The name and availability of their contact person(s) must be published on the Homepage of the University.
+The name and availability of their contact person(s) must be published on the Homepage of the PhD training.

 29. § The Head of Departmental Doctoral School